 “I joked all year about him having to play like a senior instead of a sophomore, and he responded by turning into the kind of back that other teams needed to game plan for instead of being just another guy with a football in his hands.”

-Bradshaw earned second-team honors on offense at running back and was on the second team as a defensive back.
+Norman earned second-team honors on offense at utility back and on defense as a linebacker.

 He completed 20 of 53 passes for 244 yards while rushing for 179 yards on 25 totes.
 He also caught 18 passes for 324 yards and eight touchdowns.